-On November 22, 2021, Conditional Use Permit, Class 3 Site Plan Review, Class 2 Adjustment, Class 2 Driveway Approach Permit, and Class 1 Design Review applications were accepted for processing.
-After receiving additional information including a Tree Regulation Variance, the collective applications were deemed complete for processing on March 25, 2022.
+On November 22, 2021, City Staff accepted a Conditional Use Permit, Class 3 Site Plan Review, Class 2 Adjustment, Class 2 Driveway Approach Permit, and Class 1 Design Review applications for processing.
+After receiving additional information including a Tree Regulation Variance, the City Staff deemed the collective applications complete for processing on March 25, 2022.
 The 120-day state mandated decision deadline for this collective application is July 23, 2022.

-The public hearing before the City of Salem Hearings Officer is scheduled for April 27, 2022, at 5:30 p.m.
-Notice of public hearing was sent by mail to surrounding property owners and tenants pursuant to Salem Revised Code (SRC) requirements on April 7, 2022.
-Public hearing notice was also posted on the property on April 14, 2022 pursuant to SRC requirements.
+The public hearing before the City of Salem Hearings Officer was held on April 27, 2022, at 5:30 p.m.
+Notice of public hearing had been sent by mail to surrounding property owners and tenants pursuant to Salem Revised Code (SRC) requirements on April 7, 2022.
+Public hearing notice was also posted on the property on April 14, 2022, pursuant to SRC requirements.